michalantolik/pluralsight/README.md

 # Chat GPT prompts

+#### Ask about ChatGPT knowledge database recency

+1. How old is the data you were trained on?

 #### Ask about introduction to some topic

 1. Write a humorous introduction for a course about ChatGPT.
 Use two sentences.